Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 </h2>

 > [!IMPORTANT]
 > Theme-Vault-Marp is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-Most of the release notes, README, and commit messages are generated using the latest AI technology.
+The majority of the release notes, README, and commit messages are generated using the latest AI technology.

 ## 🚀 Project Overview

 Theme-Vault-Marp is a repository providing a comprehensive collection of themes and management tools for Marp presentations.
-It aggregates themes with diverse designs, providing users with an easy-to-use environment for utilizing, customizing, and sharing them.
+It aggregates themes with diverse designs, providing users with an easy-to-use, customizable, and shareable environment.
 Version: `v1.0.0`

 ## 🆕 Latest News

-- 🎉 v1.0.0 Release: Added initial theme collection, implemented theme management scripts, and created documentation.
+- 🎉 v1.0.0 Release: Added initial theme collection (including the `neko-kaisei-beige` theme), implemented theme management scripts, and created documentation.

 ## ✨ Main Features

-1. **Diverse Theme Collection**: Offers themes suitable for various purposes, including business, academic, and creative uses.
+1. Diverse Theme Collection: Provides themes suitable for various purposes, including business, academic, and creative uses (currently only the `neko-kaisei-beige` theme is available).
-2. **Easy Theme Application**: Apply themes simply by adding one line to your Marp Markdown file.
+2. Easy Theme Application: Apply themes simply by adding one line to your Marp markdown file.
-3. **Customization Support**: Create your own styles by editing the CSS files for each theme.
+3. Customization Support: Create your own styles by editing the CSS files of each theme.
-4. **Theme Management Tools**: Provides scripts for easy addition, update, and deletion of themes.
+4. Theme Management Tool: Provides functions for adding, updating, and deleting themes using Python scripts.
-5. **Sample Presentations**: Includes sample slides showing examples of each theme's usage.
+5. Sample Presentation: Includes sample slides demonstrating the use of the `neko-kaisei-beige` theme.
-6. **Community Contribution**:  A system allowing users to easily share and integrate their created themes.

 ## 🔧 How to Use

 ### Applying a Theme:
-Add the following line to the top of your Marp Markdown file:
+Add the following line to the beginning of your Marp markdown file:

 ```markdown
 ---